 Symptoms or signs of hypogonadism Male Hypogonadism Hypogonadism is defined as testosterone deficiency with associated symptoms or signs, deficiency of spermatozoa production, or both.
 It may result from a disorder of the testes (primary hypogonadism)... read more (eg, delayed puberty, testicular atrophy, decreased libido Libido There are 4 main components of male sexual function: Libido Erection Ejaculation Orgasm read more , erectile dysfunction Erectile Dysfunction Erectile dysfunction is the inability to attain or sustain an erection satisfactory for sexual intercourse.
 Most erectile dysfunction is related to vascular, neurologic, psychologic, and hormonal... read more , decreased proportion of lean body mass, loss of visual-spatial abilities)

 Symptoms or signs of hyperthyroidism Hyperthyroidism Hyperthyroidism is characterized by hypermetabolism and elevated serum levels of free thyroid hormones.
-Symptoms are many and include tachycardia, fatigue, weight loss, nervousness, and tremor... read more (eg, tremor, tachycardia, sweating, heat intolerance, weight loss)
+Symptoms include palpitations, fatigue, weight loss, heat intolerance, anxiety, and tremor... read more (eg, tremor, tachycardia, sweating, heat intolerance, weight loss)

 Recent onset of painful, tender gynecomastia in an adult